Paper (HTML | Doc) · Changes (HTML | Doc)

 7. Discussion

-The most counterintuitive finding is the failure of chain-of-thought prompting.
-CoT improves performance on mathematical reasoning and multi-hop QA by decomposing complex reasoning into intermediate steps [32], yet it degrades implicit entity recognition for every model tested.
-The explanation lies in the gestalt nature of the task: identifying an implicit entity requires simultaneously attending to a constellation of distributed cues and matching this constellation against parametric knowledge.
-When forced to reason step by step, models fixate on individual cues in isolation, arriving at locally plausible but globally incorrect entities.
-Temperature control experiments (O11b, O12b) confirm this is structural for smaller models (GPT-4.1-mini: +0.5pp at t=0.0, still 6.3pp below ZS) while for GPT-4o, controlling temperature recovers the gap to ZS parity (33.5% vs 33.3%) without exceeding it.
-CoT therefore neither helps nor hurts large models once temperature is controlled, but genuinely harms smaller models that lack capacity to maintain holistic context while verbalizing reasoning.
+Three actionable consequences follow from our results. (i) RAG bottleneck.
+The RAG pipeline underperforms direct generation (19.71% vs 28.66% for GPT-4.1-mini FS) because dense retrievers encode the EEN as a single vector, losing fine-grained cue information; retrieved candidates are topically related but often incorrect, and when presented as context they can override the model's own correct intuition.
+With BGE-base, the gold entity appears in the top-5 only 33.41% of the time, severely limiting the reranker.
+Systems indexing oral-history archives over Wikidata-aligned KBs should expect this ~9 pp penalty unless they fine-tune the retriever. (ii) Disable CoT.
+The failure of chain-of-thought is the most counterintuitive finding.
+CoT improves mathematical reasoning and multi-hop QA by decomposing problems [32], yet it degrades implicit entity recognition for every model tested because identifying an implicit entity requires simultaneously attending to a constellation of distributed cues; when forced to reason step by step, models fixate on individual cues in isolation, arriving at locally plausible but globally incorrect entities.
+Temperature control experiments (O11b, O12b) confirm this is structural for smaller models (GPT-4.1-mini: +0.5pp at t=0.0, still 6.3pp below ZS); for GPT-4o, controlling temperature recovers parity (33.5% vs 33.3%) without exceeding it.
+CoT therefore neither helps nor hurts large models once temperature is controlled, but genuinely harms smaller models. (iii) Cheap QLoRA wins.
+A short QLoRA pass on a domain corpus closes a 25 pp gap against a frontier closed model at under 20 USD of GPU cost, materially changing the cost curve for building entity-grounding components for archives.

 Model size vs. accuracy scatter plot